- No Medicaid expansion in Wisconsin, but no coverage gap

 - You can print a paper application and take it to your local Income Maintenance Agency or submit it by mail (the address to use depends on whether you live in Milwaukee County or not).

-As of December 2016, there were 1,037,863 people enrolled in Wisconsin’s Medicaid program, which was a 5 percent increase since the end of 2013.
+As of January 2018, there were 1,037,795 people enrolled in Wisconsin’s Medicaid/CHIP program, which was a 5 percent increase since the end of 2013, and virtually unchanged from late 2016.
 States that have expanded Medicaid have seen substantial increases in their Medicaid enrollment.
 Although Wisconsin did allow childless adults with income up to the poverty level to enroll starting in 2014, they cut eligibility for parents with dependent children whose income was between 100 percent and 200 percent of the poverty, offsetting much of the enrollment gains.

 Although Wisconsin has not expanded Medicaid under the ACA, the BadgerCare Medicaid program has much more generous eligibility rules than most non-expansion state programs.
 So there is no coverage gap, and relatively affordable health insurance is universally available in Wisconsin.